nikolaydubina/validate/README.md

 Thus it is advised to avoid `OneOf` and alike.
 If possible, define your own validators with arrays and not slices or maps.
 Custom validators with switch cases are expected to be even more performant.
 As of 2022-04-01, Go does not support generic arrays.
-Otherwise, we would use arrays in `OneOf`.
+Otherwise, we would use arrays.

 ## Benchmarks